 One beautiful evening of 1938, Ruth was making plain butter cookies and thought she would make them chocolate instead but then she realised that she had run out of regular baking chocolate so she cut a slightly sweet chocolate bar into tiny pieces and added them to the cookie dough.
 Her intention was that the chocolate would melt completely and she would have chocolate cookies.
 To her greatest surprise, when the cookies came out of the oven, the chocolate had not melted at all.
 Rather, the “chocolate chips” had kept their chunky form.

 Her guests loved the accidental cookies.
-Much so that people from all around came to the Inn just to eat the cookies.
+Much so that people from all around came to the Inn just to eat these foods.
 As a result of the public reaction to the cookies, Ruth went to Nestle with her recipe for “Chocolate Crunch Cookies.”
-Nestle bought the idea, and they got her permission to put the recipe on the back of their chocolate bars.
+Nestle bought the idea of the foods, and they got her permission to put the recipe on the back of their chocolate bars.
 In return, they supplied Ruth with all the chocolate she needed to keep baking those cookies.

 Officially, in 1939, the Chocolate Morsels that we know today were introduced.

-The combination of a nagging customer and a furious chef resulted in the creation of Potato chips.
+The combination of a nagging customer and a furious chef resulted in the creation of Potato chips, one of the world’s famous foods still enjoyed to this day.

 It happened in 1853 at the Moon Lake Lodge resort in Saratoga Springs, New York where George Crum, an African-American worked as a chef.